Role Of Effective Collaboration In Special Education

 • Importance: Keeps the team updated with the most effective practices and enhances the overall quality of collaboration.

-Trust and Personal Accountability
+Trust And Personal Accountability

 • Description: Trust in each other’s capabilities and a sense of personal accountability for one’s role is vital.